 Funding amounts on our platform range from $100 to $35,000.
-The amount you are actually offered depends on your state of residence, income, credit score, and how providers assess your repayment ability.
+The amount you're actually offered depends on your state of residence, income, credit score, and how lenders assess your repayment ability.
 The best way to find your real number is to apply.
 The proposal you see is based on your actual profile, not a generic estimate.

 What are the steps in the loan application process?